 Hannah Garry

-Last Updated: March 31, 2025
+Last Updated: November 5, 2025

 Garry has been a recipient of the USC Mellon Award for Faculty Mentoring Graduate Students in recognition of her excellence in teaching.
 She has taught international criminal law, international human rights law and public international law to law and undergraduate students over 16 years.
-In USC Gould’s International Human Rights Clinic, she has trained over 100 of the next generation of human rights advocates on cases and projects addressing global justice for atrocities, refugee rights, fair trial rights and gender justice.
+In USC Gould’s International Human Rights Clinic, she has trained over 100 of the next generation of human rights lawyers on cases and projects addressing global justice for atrocities, refugee rights, fair trial rights and gender justice.
 As Professor of Practice at UCLA Law, she was Executive Director of The Promise Institute for Human Rights, managing a team of eight on programming focused on U.S. and corporate accountability for human rights abuses, racial/indigenous rights, environmental justice, migration and tech.

 Garry has extensive experience over 20 years in international and national courts and legislatures, as well as before UN human rights bodies.
 She provided legal drafting and analysis for over 10 judgments and numerous appeals decisions on charges of war crimes, crimes against humanity, genocide and torture.
-Her prior roles include Deputy Chef de Cabinet and Legal Officer to Judge Fausto Pocar during his presidency at the UN International Criminal Tribunal for the Former Yugoslavia, and Legal Officer in the Appeals Chamber of the Yugoslav and Rwandan Tribunals.
-She has been legal adviser and amicus curiae before the ICC, the Cambodia Tribunal, the Lebanon Tribunal, and the U.S. Supreme Court.
+Her prior roles include Deputy Chef de Cabinet and acting Chef de Cabinet to Judge Fausto Pocar during his presidency at the UN International Criminal Tribunal for the Former Yugoslavia, and Legal Officer in the Appeals Chamber of the Yugoslav and Rwandan Tribunals.
+She has been senior legal adviser and amicus curiae before the ICC, the Cambodia Tribunal, the Lebanon Tribunal, and the U.S. Supreme Court.
 When she was an associate at Freshfields, Bruckhaus, Deringer LLP, she assisted Commissioner Lucy Reed on assessment of compensation claims brought by civilians and prisoners of war before the Eritrea Ethiopia Claims Commission.
-She clerked for the Hon.
-Rosemary Barkett on the 11th Circuit, U.S. Court of Appeals.
+She clerked for the Honorable Rosemary Barkett on the 11th Circuit, U.S. Court of Appeals.
 She is admitted to the New York Bar and the United States Supreme Court Bar.

 Garry holds a Juris Doctorate in Law from UC Berkeley Law where she was managing editor of the Berkeley Journal of International Law and recipient of several awards and scholarships in international law and human rights.
 She obtained a Master’s in International Affairs from Columbia University with high honors, and a Bachelor of Arts in history and political science summa cum laude from Wheaton College.
 She also holds a Graduate Certificate in Forced Migration Studies with distinction from Oxford University where she was a Rotary Ambassadorial Scholar.